A Journey through OKRs

 Switching to an OKR driven portfolio

 1. Data must flow two-ways.
-You may have a PMO in your organization who are used to gathering information from project teams and sharing this with the business.
-With an OKR driven portfolio, we expect teams to track progress against KRs, which means information needs to flow in the opposite direction too.
+You may have a PMO in your organization that is used to gathering information from project teams and sharing this with the business.
+With an OKR driven portfolio, we expect teams to track progress against KRs, which means data needs to flow in the opposite direction too.
 For your portfolio team to turn dials, they need to have fast feedback loops so they can see business metrics changing as project teams deliver.
-Challenge your PMO to think about how they can deliver information into teams, to drive effective decision making within projects.
+Challenge your PMO to think about how they can provide information into teams, to drive effective decision making within projects.

 2. Encourage thin-slice delivery approaches.
 When you adopt OKRs, you should be able to see the numbers against your KRs steadily rising throughout the cycle.
 If your projects only deliver at the end of a period (or beyond), then you risk numbers staying flat.
 This can sap energy and belief in the system.
 Challenge your teams to adopt more incremental delivery approaches that see small packets of value being delivered frequently.
 This will allow everyone to see how their efforts are affecting the portfolio OKRs in real-time.